afni/afni/doc/afni_sphinx/tutorials/fatcat_prep/Prepreprocessing.rst

       a T1w is available (NB: 'twould be better to have the real thing, probably);

-    * to put a reference anatomical into "nice" alignment within a volume for slice viewing and WM/tracking coloration.
+    * to axialize a reference anatomical (i.e., put it into "nice" alignment within a volume's axes/orientation) for slice viewing, structure coloration, and group alignment.

 You can skip any steps that aren't applicable.
 I will assume that each acquired volume is currently a set of unpacked DICOMs sitting in its